-Results indicate a strong reduction in primary care spending during the demonstration period, showing a decline in spending as well as (to a lesser extent) utilization of primary care visits, beneficial primary care services, and primary care supports.
-The year-over-year change was not uniform across primary care categories.
+Results indicate a strong reduction in primary care spending during the demonstration period, showing a decline in spending as well as a decline in (to a lesser extent) utilization of primary care visits, beneficial primary care services, and primary care supports.
+The year-over-year changes were not uniform across primary care categories.
 Average spend per beneficial primary care service and primary care support service reduced over time.
 However, average spend per primary care visit was relatively stable in comparison.
 Low-value services decreased strongly from 2020 to 2021.
 Spend on primary care as a proportion of total spend, remained roughly equal throughout the years, with a slight uptick from 2021 to 2022.

 The evaluation team further investigated the relationship between primary care utilization and selected health care outcomes.
-Across three definitions of primary care, it found a weak positive relationship between primary care utilization and emergency department or inpatient stays within the same year.
-On the other hand, the receipt of primary care visits showed stronger positive relationships with several quality outcomes, including increased adults' access to preventive services, well-child visits, and improved performance across various measures of comprehensive diabetes care.
+Across three definitions of primary care (primary care visits, beneficial primary care services, and primary care supports), they found a weak positive relationship between primary care utilization and emergency department or inpatient stays within the same year.
+On the other hand, the receipt of primary care visits showed stronger positive relationships with several quality outcomes, including better diabetes control and timely follow-up of ED visits and hospitalization for behavioral health issues.
 Nevertheless, many effects of utilization of beneficial services and supports will only be measurable over a longer period of time.
-The newly developed primary care definitions allowed the evaluation team to identify areas where investment in primary care can be further supported and how to investigate health care outcomes for the different definitions related to these investments.
-Though evaluation results are mixed, the positive relationships between the receipt of primary care and quality outcomes are encouraging; overall, given that the COVID-19 pandemic may have had a strong impact on the decreasing trends reported, the findings of this evaluation support a continued focus for MQD and its Health Plans on investments in primary care to improve health outcomes.
+The newly developed definitions for primary care enabled the evaluation team to pinpoint where additional investment in primary care could be beneficial.
+They can now explore how these investments might impact healthcare outcomes based on the different definitions of primary care.
+Though evaluation results are mixed, the positive relationships between the receipt of primary care and quality outcomes are encouraging; overall, given that the COVID-19 pandemic may have had a strong impact on the decreasing trends reported, the findings of this evaluation support a continued focus for MQD and its health plans on investments in primary care to improve health outcomes.